 We may receive fees from the providers listed below.
 See our full disclaimer.

 Mental Health Concerns and Care Resources in El Paso, Texas

 El Paso is the sixth most populous city in the state of Texas.
 Located in the far western corner of the state, El Paso boasts a population of over 683,000 residents as per the U.S. Census Bureau 2017 estimates.
 The Census Bureau also reports that the city’s statistics in categories such as median household income, persons living in poverty, and uninsured individuals are worse than the averages for the state of Texas.
 The median household income in El Paso is a little over $43,000, whereas the average for the state is $54,727, and a staggering 21% of El Paso’s residents live below the poverty line, compared to a 15.6% average for the state.
 Additionally, almost 25% of the population has no health insurance, a percentage much higher than the average of 18.6% for the state.
 These factors create several challenges for the residents of El Paso when it comes to mental health care.

 The State of Mental Health in El Paso, Texas

-According to MHA’s 2018 State of Mental Health in USA report,1 in 5 American adults, or approximately 40 million people, have some type of mental health issue.
+According to MHA’s 2018 State of Mental Health in the USA report,1 in 5 American adults, or approximately 40 million people, have some type of mental health issue.
 Unfortunately, the majority still lacks consistent and beneficial access to care.
-While some of the reasons for the lack of care are socioeconomic in nature, another contributing factor is the glaring shortage of mental health care providers in some states.
+While some of the reasons for the lack of care are socioeconomic, another contributing factor is the glaring shortage of mental health care providers in some states.

 Mental Health Care in El Paso, Texas